2002 New York Giants season: NFC Wild Card Playoffs: at (4) San Francisco 49ers

-The 2002 Giants season ended in one of the most humiliating losses in franchise history, featuring a blown 24 point lead and a catastrophic finish featuring both an epic special teams blunder and a controversial officiating call.
+The 2002 Giants season ended in one of the most humiliating losses in franchise history, featuring a blown 24-point lead and a catastrophic finish featuring both an epic special teams blunder and a controversial officiating call.

 The game essentially unfolded in three phases: an evenly matched beginning, the Giants turning the game into a rout, and the 49ers' comeback.

-The Giants won the toss and drove on their opening possession to the 49ers' 33-yard line, but Kerry Collins threw an interception to 49ers linebacker Julian Peterson to end the drive.
+The Giants won the toss and drove on their opening possession to the 49ers' 33-yard line, but Kerry Collins threw a pass that deflected off running back Ron Dayne's hands and was intercepted by 49ers linebacker Julian Peterson to end the drive.
 On the 49ers' first play from scrimmage, Jeff Garcia found Terrell Owens, who broke away from the Giants' secondary and took off for a 76-yard touchdown.
-The Giants got on the board with 18 seconds left in the quarter, with Collins finding Amani Toomer for a 12-yard touchdown to tie the score 7–7 at the end of the first quarter.
+The Giants got on the board with 18 seconds left in the quarter, with Collins finding Amani Toomer for a 12-yard touchdown to tie the score 7–7.
 The Giants scored another touchdown early in the second quarter with a 2-yard touchdown pass from Collins to Jeremy Shockey for their first lead of the game, 14–7.
-The 49ers tied the game up with 6:05 left to go in the first half, with running back Kevan Barlow scoring a rushing touchdown.
+After a 25-yard pass from Owens to wide receiver Tai Streets on a gadget play, the 49ers tied the game up with 6:05 left to go in the first half, with running back Kevan Barlow scoring a rushing touchdown.

 It was during the final minutes of the first half when the Giants began to build their big lead.
-The Giants drove down on their ensuing drive for another touchdown, with Kerry Collins finding Amani Toomer for an 8-yard touchdown with 2:49 to go in the first half.
-After a Jeff Garcia interception to Jason Sehorn, Collins threw yet another touchdown to Toomer for his third touchdown reception of the game, and the Giants led 28–14 at the half.
-On the opening possession of the second half, the 49ers faced a 4th-and-1 when Dhani Jones stopped 49ers fullback Fred Beasley for no gain.
-The Giants scored again, with Tiki Barber running in for a 6-yard touchdown.
+A muffed punt by Cedrick Wilson led to Collins finding Toomer for an 8-yard touchdown with 2:49 to go in the first half.
+After a Garcia interception to Jason Sehorn, Collins found running back Tiki Barber for a 30-yard pass, and threw yet another touchdown to Toomer for his third touchdown reception of the game, and the Giants led 28–14 at the half.
+On the opening possession of the second half, the 49ers faced a 4th-and-1 when linebacker Dhani Jones stopped 49ers fullback Fred Beasley for no gain.
+The Giants scored again, with Barber running in for a 6-yard touchdown.
 On their next possession, the Giants advanced to the 49ers' 3-yard line for a goal-to-go situation.
-On 3rd-and-goal, Collins threw a pass directly to Jeremy Shockey, but Shockey dropped the pass and the Giants were forced to settle for a 21-yard Matt Bryant field goal.
+On 2nd-and-goal, Collins threw a pass directly to Shockey, but Shockey dropped the pass and the Giants were forced to settle for a 21-yard Matt Bryant field goal.
 The Giants were up 38–14 with 4:27 to go in the third quarter, but their momentum had been stopped with Shockey's dropped pass.
 This play is widely considered to be the turning point in the game.